-The factors determining category rankings are, in order of priority: (1) the TrustScore, and (2) the number of reviews.
+The factors determining category rankings are, in order of priority: (1) the TrustScore and rating, and (2) the number of reviews.

 For example, if Company A has a higher TrustScore than Company B, Company A will be ranked higher in a particular category, even if it has fewer reviews.
-If Company A and Company B both have the same TrustScore, the one with more reviews will be ranked higher.
+If Company A and Company B both have the same TrustScore and rating, the one with more reviews will be ranked higher.

 Why is my business only ranked in a category on Trustpilot.com, and not the rest of Trustpilot's domains (e.g. de.Trustpilot.com, dk.Trustpilot.com, or fr.Trustpilot.com)?

 My company's domain is registered in Germany, but most of our sales are in France.
-Can my domain be categorised on fr.Trustpilot.com instead of de.Trustpilot.com?
+Can my domain be categorized on fr.Trustpilot.com instead of de.Trustpilot.com?